-On the 24th May 2018 at a Committee of Management meeting of the Australian Rail, Tram and Bus Industry Union, West Australian Branch the following resolution was passed in relation to the general purpose financial report for the year ended 31 December 2017:
+On the 15th May 2018 the Branch Executive Council of the Australian Rail, Tram and Bus Industry Union, West Australian PTA Branch passed the following resolution in relation to the general purpose financial report for the year ended 31 December 2017:

-The Committee of Management declares that in its opinion:
+The Reporting unit declares that in its opinion:

-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirement imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisation) Act 2009 (the RO Act): - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the Reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the General Purpose Financial Report relates and since the end of that year: - (i) meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - (ii) the financial affairs of the Reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the Reporting unit have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009; and - (iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the Fair Work (Registered Organisations) Act 2009 has been provided to the member or Commissioner; and - (vi) where any order for inspection of financial records has been made by the Registered Organisations Commission under section 273 of the Fair Work (Registered Organisations) Act 2009, there has been compliance. - (f) no revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the reporting guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisation) Act 2009 (The RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Reporting unit for the financial year to which they relate; - (d) there are reasonable grounds to believe that the Reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the General Purpose Financial Report relates and since the end of that year: - meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - (ii) the financial affairs of the Reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) the financial records of the Reporting unit have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009; and - (iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - (v) where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the Fair Work (Registered Organisations) Act 2009 has been provided to the member or Commissioner; and - (vi) where any order for inspection of financial records has been made by the Registered Organisations Commission under section 273 of the Fair Work (Registered Organisations) Act 2009, there has been compliance. - (f) no revenue has been derived from undertaking recovery of wages activity during the reporting period.